remysaissy/iab-specs/CONTRIBUTING.md

 - If you need to create an issue:
     - Make sure to clearly describe it.
     - Including steps to reproduce when it is a bug.
-    - Include the version of iab-specs used.
+    - Include the version of LOrm used.

 ## Making changes